-So we reached out to the inimitable Allan Avendaño, makeup artist to the likes of Zendaya, Ashey Graham, and Camila Cabello, to learn how to prevent breakouts, especially if you wear makeup and feel like it's messing with your skin.
+No one knows the struggle of breaking out and trying to cover it up more than a makeup artist who is constantly helping celebrities get red carpet–ready on the regular, so we reached out to the inimitable Allan Avendaño, makeup artist to the likes of Zendaya, Ashey Graham, and Camila Cabello, to learn how to prevent breakouts, especially if you wear makeup and feel like it's messing with your skin.
 Read on to learn his go-to acne prevention skincare routine method, and the ingredients he always warns his clients to avoid.
-Bonus: The best part about his skincare suggestions is that they're tailored to people who have chaotic schedules and don't necessarily have time or patience for an extensive routine.
+Bonus: The best part about his skincare suggestions is that they're tailored to people who have chaotic schedules and don't necessarily have the time or patience for an extensive routine.

 Understanding the Different Types of Acne

 It's helpful to understand the different types of acne.
 As Dendy Engleman, MD, explains to us, "There's the traditional hormonal acne, which tends to come and go, including around your period or when you’re under stress.
 Hormones, such as your stress hormones or testosterone, can trigger oil production to increase and flare up acne."

 Then there's cystic acne, which Engleman describes as "the most severe type of acne that is painful to the touch, even throbbing, and is deep in the skin.
 Cysts occur when the pore gets clogged with dead skin cells, sebum/oil, and bacteria."
 And while different things can cause blemishes to flare up, there are certain habits that can make things even worse.

 No-Fly Ingredients and Lifestyle Changes